otrv4/otrv4/otrv4.md

   * When creating a non-interactive auth message, construct a `nonce` from the first 24 bytes of the `c` variable generated when constructing `sigma`.
 See SNIZKPK Authentication section.
-When creating a regular data message, generate a new random 24 bytes value to be the `nonce`.
+When creating a regular data message, generate a new random 24 bytes value to be the `nonce`. // TODO: put link
   * Use the encryption key to encrypt the message:

    ```